cshah13/employement-baltimore-denver/README.md

 1. What does the number of jobs available per square mile look like in Baltimore and Denver?
 1. What percentage of the people in each city earned a college degree?

+### PYTHON WAS USED TO RE-ANSWER THE FOLLOWING QUESTIONS
+1. What does the number of jobs available per square mile look like in Baltimore and Denver?

 ## Data Answers

 ### How does the average household income differ in Baltimore and Denver?